lean-dojo/LeanCopilot/README.md

 * Supported platforms: Linux, macOS and Windows WSL
 * [Git LFS](https://git-lfs.com/)
 * Optional (recommended if you have a [CUDA-enabled GPU](https://developer.nvidia.com/cuda-gpus)): CUDA and [cuDNN](https://developer.nvidia.com/cudnn)
+* Required for building Lean Copilot itself (rather than a downstream package): CMake >= 3.7 and a C++17 compatible compiler

 ## Using Lean Copilot in Your Project